- Learn More

 John Franklin Wharton (1927-77), according to Variety, did more than any other person for the American theater, and he is the reason the firm is the only one in the nation to have a Tony Award winner in its name for the honorary statuette he received in 1974 (having previously received four as a producer).
 He was born to Charles A. and Lenna Lyon Wharton in Newark, New Jersey on July 28, 1894, the youngest child of a hat maker who died when John was 15.
 He grew up in nearby East Orange, plagued as a child and into early manhood by a mysterious kidney ailment.
 His escapes were theater and reading.
 In a “Man in the News” column in The New York Times, Wharton said of his youth that “[w]e used all our spare change to go [to the theater].
 We sat first in the balcony, then in the mezzanine and finally worked our way to the orchestra.”
 Wharton received his B.A. and a Phi Beta Kappa key from Williams College (Class of 1915), after which began an apprenticeship at McCarter & English in Newark.
 The demands of his medical treatment lured him across the Hudson, where he attended New York Law School until the outbreak of World War I closed that school.
 At war’s end, he joined the Columbia Law School Class of 1920, serendipitously meeting Louis S. Weiss, the man he would always describe as “my best friend.”
 After a brief association with Rounds, Hatch, Dillingham & Debevoise, he eagerly joined Weiss in 1923 to form Weiss & Wharton, and through Weiss’s college friendship with Dwight Deere Wiman, heir to a farm manufacturing fortune and a budding theatrical producer, Wharton launched a career that would make him, as the book The Playmakers reported, “the dean of the theatrical bar.”

 A shrewd business lawyer, Wharton conceived new means for playwrights to protect their interests and for investors to protect theirs - contracts that became standard in the industry and are still known by some as the Wharton Agreements.
 Together with Robert E. Sherwood, Elmer Rice, Maxwell Anderson, S.N.
 Behrman and Sidney Howard, he was a founder of the revolutionary Playwrights Producing Company, Inc., which enabled playwrights to produce and thereby control their own works for the theater.
 He would later nurture the careers of Arthur Miller and Tennessee Williams, among numerous others.
-Beyond his work in theater, he mentored Philo Farnsworth's effort to promote a new technology called television, was present at the birth of Technicolor film and, later, the Cinerama film process, represented David O. Selznick in making Gone with the Wind, was a counselor to the American Ballet Theater, and was entrusted by Cole Porter as trustee of the trust (still a firm client) that licenses the composer's works.
-Throughout the 1940s and '50s, as a regular contributor to the Saturday Review, he was an essayist on a broad range of social and economic issues, deeply caring about the largest questions of his day, chief among them the consequences of the atom bomb.
+Beyond his work in theater, he mentored Philo Farnsworth’s effort to promote a new technology called television, was present at the birth of Technicolor film and, later, the Cinerama film process, represented David O. Selznick in making Gone with the Wind, was a counselor to the American Ballet Theater, and was entrusted by Cole Porter as trustee of the trust (still a firm client) that licenses the composer’s works.
+Throughout the 1940s and ’50s, as a regular contributor to the Saturday Review, he was an essayist on a broad range of social and economic issues, deeply caring about the largest questions of his day, chief among them the consequences of the atom bomb.
 He wrote five books, including a well-received novel and a book called The Theory and Practice of Earning a Living, which the U.S. Army published in miniature format for GIs returning from World War II, during which he served as a consultant to the U.S. Board of Economic Warfare.
 He founded the Theater Development Fund and its famous TKTS booth in Times Square as a way of offering theater to a wider audience.
 An environmentalist before the word was invented, he promoted campaigns for clean air, clean water, and less noise.
 John Wharton died of emphysema, age 83, in New York City on November 25, 1977.
 Just years before he died, when New York’s Attorney General threatened to oust the board of the Shubert Organization, a group of Broadway’s leading producers, directors, and union chiefs confronted the AG in person to support the Shuberts, and they chose John Wharton as their sole spokesperson.
 As one producer said, the AG would not listen to a Broadway crowd, “but he could not ignore John Wharton,” who was “the pope.”
 The threat was dropped.